Getting Started

 Code

-Editable Python code that uses Dash, Plotly, and other Plotly libraries.
+Editable Python code that uses Dash and other Plotly libraries.
 It is what powers the app and preview and is published to Plotly Cloud.
 It updates when you make prompt updates.

 See the Working with Code in Plotly Studio page for a complete guide to how Plotly Studio generates code and how to make updates.